Search This Blog

 The Accidental Husband (2008)

 After his fiancee (Justina Machado) breaks off their engagement on the advice of a radio relationship guru (Uma Thurman), a fireman (Jeffrey Dean Morgan) plots his revenge.
 His young computer whiz neighbor (Jeffrey Tedmori) hacks into New York City public records and creates a marriage certificate between Morgan and Thurman.
-This doesn't sit well with Thurman's fiance (the ubiquitous Colin Firth, surprisingly charmless here).
-Actor turned director Griffin Dunne's romantic comedy is an unoriginal retread of countless romantic comedies we've seen before.
+This doesn't sit well with Thurman's fiance (Colin Firth, surprisingly charmless here).
+Directed by actor turned director Griffin Dunne (AFTER HOURS).
+This dud of a romantic comedy is an unoriginal retread of countless romantic comedies we've seen before.
 A half hour passes before anything remotely amusing occurs and even then the film makers don't take full advantage of the comic possibilities.
-Thurman lacks the comedic chops of a Julia Roberts or Sandra Bullock and her idea of being funny is flapping around manically but it's doubtful even a Doris Day could have salvaged this rom-com.
-The likeable Morgan seems to be channeling Brad Garrett while Firth doesn't try at all!
+Thurman lacks the romcom chops of a Julia Roberts or Sandra Bullock and her idea of being funny is flapping around manically but it's doubtful even a Doris Day could have salvaged this rom-com.
+Jeffrey Morgan seems to be channeling Brad Garrett but his crude and vulgar character isn't remotely amusing while Firth doesn't try at all!
 Strictly by the numbers.
-With Isabella Rossellini, Keir Dullea, Brooke Adams and Sarita Choudhury.
+With Isabella Rossellini, Sam Shepard, Keir Dullea, Brooke Adams and Sarita Choudhury.

 Great Expectations (1946)